microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md

 ### Task 1: Run the web application

-In this task, you will create an RDP connection to the JumpBox VM, and then using Visual Studio on the JumpBox, deploy the `TailspinToysWeb` application into the App Service in Azure.
+In this task, you will create an RDP connection to the JumpBox VM, and then using Visual Studio on the JumpBox, run the `TailspinToysWeb` application on the VM.

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>